OwnGoalStudio/XXTouchElite/docs/tutorial/intro.md

 1. Buy “[XXTouch Elite](https://havoc.app/package/xxtouchelite)” from Havoc Repo.
 2. Install “XXTouch Elite” from Sileo package manager.
 3. You may need to restart your device after installation.

+If you use TrollStore, on supported devices share the `.tipa` installer to your device via AirDrop or other methods, then choose "TrollStore" to install.

 ![Requirements.003](./img/Requirements.003.png)